Through Parents United/Padres Unidos, parents in Chicago’s Latino and African-American communities are making change for kids’ health.

 Now, Parents United is garnering national recognition for its role in transforming food and fitness in Chicago’s schools.

 Jovita Flores, manager of Parents United, was recently honored by the White House as a Champion of Change.
 Jovita is one of 11 individuals to receive this honor, which recognizes sustainable innovation and leadership, in the area of strengthening food security.
 Read more about this honor here.

 The W.K.
 Kellogg Foundation recognized Parents United for Healthy Schools at its national Food & Community Conference.
 “When it comes to education and healthy school environments, parents voices matter,” said Sterling K. Speirn, President and CEO of the W.K.
 Kellogg Foundation.
 “What’s happening with these parents and in Chicago is a model for change across the country.”
 See a video of his full remarks here.

 Parents United was recognized by local leaders as well.
 Cook County Commissioner Jesus "Chuy" Garcia and Cook County Board President Toni Preckwinkle co-sponsored a resolution honoring Parents United.
 When they presented the resolution, the board moved to have all members unanimously co-sponsor the resolution in an even stronger show of appreciation for parents’ work.
 Read more about this honor here.

 Learn more about this national recognition on HSC's blog.

-To learn more about Parents United for Healthy Schools—either to get involved in Chicago or learn about bringing this effective model to your community—please contact Guillermo Gómez, Vice President of Urban Affairs at Healthy Schools Campaign, at 312-419-1810 or by email.
+To learn more about Parents United for Healthy Schools—either to get involved in Chicago or learn about bringing this effective model to your community—please contact Guillermo Gómez via email or at 312-419-1810.

 Parents United developed through HSC's NIEHS-funded Partnership to Reduce Disparities in Asthma and Obesity in Latino Schools.
 To read more about this project, download the report.